Share This Article

 Distance from Downtown Columbus: 59 miles

 This is one of the newest caves to explore in the Hocking Hills.
-Both the Hemlock Bridge Trail and Whispering Cave Trail opened in early May and have had visitors excited to venture out and leave no stone unturned.
+Both the Hemlock Bridge Trail and Whispering Cave Trail offer visitors an exciting way to venture out and leave no stone unturned.
 But, stay on the trail people.
 It’s dangerous to go off the beaten path.

 Distance from Downtown Columbus: 60 miles